 More than six decades of global temperature data, condensed into a 15-second visualization.

 Dealing with the nation’s energy problems has declined among the issues Americans regard as a top priority for the president and Congress in 2013.

-Broad Support for Keystone XL Pipeline
+Continued Support for Keystone XL Pipeline

 Most Americans support building the Keystone XL pipeline and increasing energy production from traditional sources.
 Yet the public also favors stricter greenhouse gas emission limits for power plants and is more opposed to fracking and nuclear power.

 Powered by oil and gas, U.S. energy production is on the rise

 U.S. domestic energy production is rising — up 13.9% from 2005 to 2012, and on track to rise even more this year.